calithameridi/corevus/docs/CvG-v0.4-beta/CvG-v0.4-config-setup.md

 Add the following section to your config file.
 If the default `max_temp` of 85°C is too low, and providing more cooling / airflow to the board is not an option, you may have to increase the `max_temp`.
 For safety it is not recommended to increase this value past 100°C.

-The expansion motor drivers also feature built-in thermistors, if you have drivers installed in ports M2 and/or M3 their temperatures can be read out by uncommenting the relevant sections.
+Driver expansion modules have their own built-in thermistors.
+If you have drivers installed in ports M2 and/or M3 their temperatures can be read out by uncommenting the relevant sections.

 ```
 ### Corevus-G v0.4 Thermistors ###